edobusti/foodify-react/README.md

 - **Reusable Components**: Built modular, reusable components to ensure scalability and maintainability of the app.
 - **Custom Hooks**: Created custom hooks to encapsulate logic and improve code reusability.
 - **Prop Drilling**: Implemented prop drilling to pass data through multiple layers of components.
+- **Pixel-perfect design**: Every detail is crafted with precision to ensure a flawless user experience.

 ## Technologies Used